Furry Hats at Sandringham

 The Duchess of Cornwall greeted the people in a lovely off-white coat with a polka-dotted and a chequered scarf and chose a big brown fur hat, probably beaver, to keep her head warm.
 Among the European royals, fur hats seem to be quite en vogue this season – even Denmark’s Prince Henrik was spotted in a large, Ushanka-like example only a day before at Møgeltønder.

 Among the attendees who joined the Queen at the annual Christmas church service, have also been Princess Beatrice and Princess Eugenie of York, who both appeared in chic outfits this year – Beatrice chose a charcoal-grey coat, knee-high black boots and a black fascinator with a white rose on it.
 Eugenie looked stylish in a sapphire-blue coat, a white fur scarf and a black hat with pheasant feathers.
 Both the Princesses hats are most likely by Philip Treacy, their preferred milliner.Filed under British Royals

-Tagged Christmas, Elizabeth II, Fashion, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cornwall.
+Tagged Christmas, Elizabeth II of the United Kingdom, Fashion, Princess Beatrice of York, Princess Eugenie of York, The Countess of Wessex, The Duchess of Cornwall.